Árni Þór Sigurðsson: Career

 From the early 1990s until his election to the Althing in 2007, he served in various roles at the Icelandic Teachers' Union, the Icelandic Ports Association, and on the Reykjavík City Council.

 At the Althing, Árni Þór represented Reykjavík Constituency North as a member of the Left-Green Movement until 2014.
 He served on a variety of committees and chaired the Foreign Affairs Committee from 2009 to 2013 and the Parliamentary Delegation to European Free Trade Association from 2009 to 2013.
 He co-chaired the Iceland-EU Joint Parliamentary Committee and was a delegate to the Nordic Council from 2010 to 2013 where he chaired the Standing Committee of Culture and Education.
 He was Deputy Speaker of the Althing twice in 2009-2010 and 2012–2013.
 He was chair, vice-chair, or acting chair of the Left-Green Movement's parliamentary group from 2009 to 2012.

 Árni Þór was appointed to the Icelandic foreign service in 2014.
 From 2015 he was Ambassador for Arctic Affairs, representing Iceland in the Arctic Council and from 2018 he was Iceland's Ambassador to Finland, also accredited to Estonia, Latvia, Lithuania, and Ukraine.
 He became Ambassador to Russia in 2020.

 He has been decorated a Commander of the Grand Cross of the Order of the Lion of Finland.

+Shortly after the closure of Iceland's embassy in Moscow in 2023, Árni Þór became Ambassador to Denmark.